 Still, if possible, this is your best option.
 Just remember that there is such a thing as too heavy for rolling backpacks.

-Most popular rolling backpacks for kids are Rockland (on the inexpensive side just under $20), J World New York Kids (for a more sturdy, water resistant bag), J World New York Sunrise, and JanSport Driver 8 Core Wheeled Backpacks (larger size, more expensive, good option for bigger kids).
+The most popular rolling backpacks for kids are Rockland (the most affordable) J World New York Kids (for a more sturdy, water-resistant bag), J World New York Sunrise, and JanSport Driver 8 Core Wheeled Backpacks (larger size, more expensive, good option for bigger kids).